-Following two years of recession, the Iranian economy recovered during the 2014 Iranian calendar year (i.e., March 2014-March 2015) as the new administration took office in July 2013 The economy expanded by 3 % in 2014, on the heels of annual economic contraction of 6.6 % and 1.9 % in 2012 and 2013, respectively.
-Inflation rate declined from a year-on-year peak of 45.1% in 2012 to 15.6% in June 2015.
-Iran has adopted a comprehensive strategy encompassing market-based reforms as reflected in the government's 20-year vision document and the recently issued sixth five-year development plan for the 2016 -2021 period.
-The sixth five-year development plan remains ambitious, comprised of three pillars, namely, the development of a resistance economy, progress in science and technology, and the promotion of cultural excellence (World Bank, 2015).
+Following two years of recession, the Iranian economy recovered during the 2014 Iranian calendar year (i.e., March 2014-February 2015) as the new administration took office in July 2013.
+The economy expanded by three per cent in 2014, on the heels of annual economic contraction of 6.6 per cent and 1.9 per cent in 2012 and 2013, respectively.
+Inflation rate declined from a year-on-year peak of 45.1 per cent in 2012 to 15.6 per cent in June 2015.
+Iran has adopted a comprehensive strategy encompassing market-based reforms as reflected in the government's 20-year vision document and the recently issued sixth five-year development plan for the 2016-2021 period.
+The sixth five-year development plan remains ambitious, comprised of three pillars, namely, the development of a resistance economy, progress in science and technology, and the promotion of cultural excellence (World Bank 2015).